 Applicant Application Accepted for Review Review Status for Long-Term Application Reviews Seabrook 1 07/21/2010 The NRC staff continues discussions with NextEra to ensure that technical issues related to the alkali-silica reaction (ASR) open item in the SER are properly addressed.
 In August 2016, NextEra submitted a license amendment request (LAR) to the current license to adopt a methodology for the analysis of seismic Category I structures with concrete affected by ASR.
 This methodology is the basis for the aging management program being evaluated under the license renewal application review.
-An audit of the methodology and its implementation was performed onsite by NRC staff during March 19 - 21, which resulted in some follow-up questions.
+An audit of the methodology and its implementation was performed onsite by NRC staff during March 19-21, 2017, which resulted in some follow-up questions.
 On October 6, 2017, the ASLB admitted a contention on the ASR LAR.
 The review of this amendment has a direct impact on the schedule for the license renewal review.
 A decision on the license renewal is currently projected to be made by April 2019.
-Waterford 05/31/2016 The NRC staff continues their safety and environmental reviews, including the resolution of specific questions regarding the Waterford neutron fluence time-limited aging analysis.
-The applicant submitted a LAR in November 2017 that will request approval of their plant-specific neutron fluence methodology which is applied to the reactor vessel neutron fluence embrittlement analysis referred to in the license renewal application.
-The acceptance review of this LAR has been completed and NRC staff safety review is currently underway.
+Waterford 05/31/2016 The NRC staff continues its safety and environmental reviews, including the resolution of specific questions regarding the Waterford neutron fluence time-limited aging analysis.
+The applicant submitted an LAR in November 2017 that requested approval of a plant-specific neutron fluence methodology, which is applied to the reactor vessel neutron fluence embrittlement analysis referred to in the license renewal application.
+The acceptance review of this LAR has been completed and the NRC staff safety review is currently underway.
 The review of the LAR is estimated to take approximately 1 year.
-The LAR included a supplement to the licensing renewal application (LRA).
+The LAR included a supplement to the license renewal application (LRA).
 The NRC staff determined that additional information is required in order to complete its review of the LRA supplement and has issued an RAI.
-A response to the RAI is expected in late April.
+A response to the RAI has been provided to the NRC staff.
 The license renewal application fluence methodology review is dependent on the approval of the LAR and an acceptable response to the RAI.
-Therefore, the decision on the renewed operating license is expected to be issued in the third quarter of FY 2019.
-River Bend 08/07/2017 The staff continues the safety and environmental reviews, which are expected to take approximately 18 months.
-The staff has completed issuance of RAIs and is in the process of engaging the applicant for clarifications on several RAI responses and the staff is developing the SER and EIS.
-Turkey Point 3&4 01/30/2018 Following the recent acceptance of the subsequent license renewal application for review - the first request to extend a plant's operations beyond 60 years - the staff issued a notice of opportunity for hearing and the application review schedule.
+Based on the better than anticipated progress with the LAR and the license renewal review, the staff is re-evaluating the remaining schedule leading up to and including the decision regarding the renewal of the operating license expected to be issued in 3rd quarter of FY 2019.

+Applicant Application Accepted for Review Review Status for Long-Term Application Reviews River Bend 08/07/2017 The staff continues the safety and environmental reviews, which are expected to take approximately 18 months.
+The staff has completed issuance of RAIs and all RAI responses have been received and determined to be acceptable by the NRC staff.
+The draft SER has been developed and is going through internal review and concurrence and is on schedule.
+The draft supplemental environmental impact statement was issued on May 25, 2018.